 “We use imirt for playing any game or sport.”

-…and so on, we skipped back and forth between shades of meaning that almost but never quite matched up.
-Though we did finally conclude that súgradh/sùgradh meant the same thing—to play in general, like how children just play.
+…and on it went.
+We skipped back and forth between shades of meaning that almost but never quite matched up.
+Though we did finally conclude that súgradh and sùgradh did indeed mean the same thing—to play in general, like how children just play.
+Or better still, how we were playing in the interstice between our languages.

 My second encounter with Gàidhlig was also in Canada, though at the opposite end of the country on Cape Breton Island.
 As was also the case in Vancouver, I was impressed with how much Gaelic many Scottish-Canadians knew, even if only song lyrics—they had a lot of songs memorised.
 The language seemed to be such a focal part of the Scottish diaspora experience, much more so than in Irish-American and Irish-Canadian communities I’d been a part of.
-It gave me the impression that the situation of Gàidhlig in Scotland must be pretty good.
-However, these experiences turned out to be rather misleading, as Gaelic probably has less than 60,000 fluent speakers.
+It gave me the impression that Gàidhlig must be quite strong in Scotland.
+However, these experiences turned out to be a bit misleading, as Gaelic has probably less than 60,000 fluent speakers and is under an enormous amount of pressure in modern Scottish society.

 Misneachd cautions against looking at the current situation of Gaelic in Scotland as anything other than an urgent crisis that requires radical intervention if it is to survive at all as a community language of future generations.
 Their proposal comes in response to the National Gaelic Language Plan 2018-2023, drafted by Bòrd na Gàidhlig, which Misneachd basically deems too little too late.
 While they do not reject everything mapped out in the plan, their own 100+ page response contains a comprehensive set of suggestions and strategies that call for a much more serious response to the state of the Gaelic language: stronger determination, higher demands and more drastic action.
 In short, more radical.